Partially massless theory in three dimensions and self-dual massive gravity: Partially Massless in Three Dimensions

-In this section, we consider the partially massless theory in three dimensions from a frame-like perspective, instead of a linearized metric formulation.
-To start with, we write the first order formalism for massive spin 2 in (A)dS background in three dimensions, where the independent fields are $e_{mn}$ and $\omega_{mn}$.
+In this section, we consider the partially massless theory in three dimensions from a frame-like perspective instead of a linearized metric formulation.
+To start with, we write the first order formalism for massive spin-2 in (A)dS background in three dimensions, where the independent fields are $e_{mn}$ and $\omega_{mn}$.
+These entities do not have any symmetry in their indices.
 We denote the metric of the (A)dS background as $g$ and the covariant derivative on this background by $\nabla$.
 We use the convention that $[\nabla_m , \nabla_ n]v_p = R_{mnpq}v^q$ with $R_{mnpq} = \Lambda (g_{mp}g_{nq} - g_{np}g_{mq})$ and a metric with a signature mostly positive.
 The action is

-where $\mu$ is the mass parameter of the massive spin 2 field.
+where $\mu$ is the mass parameter of the massive spin-2 field.
 The mass term spoils diffeomorphism and local Lorentz symmetries ($\delta e_{mn} = \nabla_m \zeta_n + \epsilon_{mnr}l^r$ and $\delta \omega_{mn} = \nabla_m l_n - \Lambda\epsilon_{mnr}\zeta^r$).
 The field equations obtained from independent variations on $e_{mn}$ and $\omega_{mn}$ are

 and

 where $\eta^{mnp} \equiv \frac{1}{\sqrt{-g}}\epsilon^{mnp}$.
 This last equation can be solved for $\omega_{mn}$ in terms of the dreibein giving the following expression :

 and after substituting into the action and decomposing the dreibein in its symmetric and antisymmetric components as $e_{mn} = h_{mn} + \eta_{mnp}v^p$ with $h_{mn} = h_{nm}$, we obtain